 As previously mentioned, the Markov Random Field (MRF) is dynamically constructed and subsequently optimized using Gaussian Belief Propagation (GBP).
 Our Graphical Model Construction Network is designed to learn the parameters and structures of this MRF from input data.

-We employ a U-Net architecture~\citep{unet}, comprising encoder and decoder layers, to extract multi-scale features essential for MRF construction.
+We employ a U-Net architecture~\cite{unet}, comprising encoder and decoder layers, to extract multi-scale features essential for MRF construction.
 Within the U-Net, we introduce a novel global-local processing unit.
-Each unit combines a dilated neighborhood attention layer~\citep{dilattn} and a ResNet block~\citep{resnet}.
+Each unit combines a dilated neighborhood attention layer~\cite{dilattn} and a ResNet block~\cite{resnet}.
 The dilated neighborhood attention layer is utilized to capture long-range dependencies, effectively expanding the receptive field without increasing computational cost.
 As a complement, the ResNet block focuses on extracting and refining local features.
-More details about the network architecture is introduced in \cref{sec:sup_gmcn}.
+More details about the network architecture are introduced in Appendix A.2.

 We apply convolutional layers on the aggregated features to estimate the MRF parameters, such as $r$ and $w$.
 Additionally, the network estimates the damping rate $\beta$ used in the GBP and the offsets for constructing non-local neighboring pixels.
-Inspired by Deformable Convolutional Networks~\citep{deformconv}, we employ bilinear interpolation to sample Gaussian parameters at these non-local neighbor locations defined by the estimated float offsets.
+Inspired by Deformable Convolutional Networks~\cite{deformconv}, we employ bilinear interpolation to sample Gaussian parameters at these non-local neighbor locations defined by the estimated float offsets.
 This approach ensures that gradients can be effectively backpropagated during the training phase.
-Considering that GBP typically converges to an accurate mean $\mu$ but not the exact precision $\Lambda$~\citep{correctgbp}, we also utilize convolution layers to estimate a residual term.
+Considering that GBP typically converges to an accurate mean $\mu$ but not the exact precision $\Lambda$~\cite{correctgbp}, we also utilize convolution layers to estimate a residual term.
 This residual is added to the estimated $\Lambda$ from GBP, and a sigmoid activation function is then applied to yield the updated precision.

 We provide two approaches to construct the MRF: a color image-only approach (termed GBPN-1) and a multi-modal fusion approach (termed GBPN-2) incorporating depth information.
 In GBPN-1, the U-Net architecture receives a color image as its sole input to construct the MRF.
 The GBPN-2 utilizes a second U-Net that takes both the color image and the optimized depth distribution from the GBPN-1 (\ie $\mu$ and $\Lambda$) as input.
+Both take 3D position encoding derived from pixel coordinates with camera intrinsic as an additional input to enhance spatial awareness.
 For GBPN-2, cross-attention is leveraged within the dilated attention layers, where the query is generated from multi-modal features, while the keys and values are derived from the color image features in the first U-Net.